-There are a plethora of opportunities available for both entry-level and experienced in the field of accounting.
-But as the way of business is constantly evolving, so is the accounting profession and as such if you want to land the role of your choice and achieve success, then you will have to acquire the most sought-after accounting skills.
-These skills are not just number crunching ones, but a combination of both technical knowledge and soft skills.
-So, here are the top nine accounting skills that will help you to stand out as an excellent accountant:
+Believe you me, Accounting is an extremely in-demand profession right now.
+There are a plethora of opportunities available for entry-level and experienced professionals in the field of accounting.
+But as the world of business evolves, so is the accounting profession.
+And, if you want to land the role of your choice and achieve success, then you must acquire the most sought-after accounting skills.
+These skills are not just acing number crunching, but a combination of both technical knowledge and soft skills.
+Here are the top nine accounting skills that will help you to stand out as an resource:

 - Numerical Skill